-As co-chair of the firm's Torts & Insurance Practice Group, John's national and regional litigation practice focuses on defending complex product liability lawsuits, but his considerable trial experience also includes admiralty claims, construction and insurance disputes, intellectual property, and a variety of personal injury matters.
-He has tried cases to jury verdicts in eight states.
+A senior member of the firm's Torts & Insurance Practice Group, John's national and regional litigation practice focuses on defending complex product liability lawsuits and managing serial litigation.
+His extensive trial experience includes medical devices, pharmaceuticals, intellectual property, and a variety of personal injury matters.
+John has tried product liability cases to jury verdicts in eight states.

-John also maintains an active appellate practice, representing both parties and amicus curiae in state and federal courts of appeals.
+John also maintains an active appellate practice representing appellees, appellants, and amici curiae in state and federal courts.

 One of John's long-standing interests is the application of Daubert criteria to exclude substandard opinion testimony.
 Decisions on this topic include Morehouse v.
 Louisville Ladder, 2004 U.S. Dist.
 LEXIS 21766 (South Carolina); Reynolds v.
 Freightliner, 2006 U.S. Dist.
 LEXIS 97244 (Kentucky); Hayes v.
 MTD Products, 2007 U.S. Dist.
 LEXIS 66109 (Kentucky); Campos v.
 MTD Products, Inc., 2009 U.S. Dist.
 LEXIS 12951 (Tennessee); Walker v.
 Louisville Ladder, 2009 U.S. Dist.
 LEXIS 9917 (Tennessee); Scarvelli v.
 Leatt Corporation, 2013 U.S. Dist.
 LEXIS 98366 (Ohio); Lyons v.
 Leatt Corp., 2017 U.S. Dist.
 LEXIS 148783 (Ohio); and Wilden v.
 Laury Transp., LLC, 901 F.3d 644 (6th Cir.
 2018).